-In February 2016, the Company, through its wholly owned subsidiary Gulfport Midstream Holdings, LLC ("Midstream Holdings"), entered into an agreement with Rice Midstream Holdings LLC ("Rice"), a subsidiary of Rice Energy Inc., to develop natural gas gathering assets in eastern Belmont County and Monroe County, Ohio (the "dedicated areas").
-The Company contributed certain gathering assets for a 25% interest in the newly formed entity called Strike Force Midstream LLC ("Strike Force").
-Rice acts as operator and owns the remaining 75% interest in Strike Force.
-Construction of the gathering assets, which is underway, is expected to provide gathering services for Gulfport operated wells and connectivity of existing dry gas gathering systems.
-During the year ended December 31, 2016, Gulfport paid \$11.0 million in cash calls to Strike Force.
+In February 2016, the Company, through its wholly owned subsidiary Gulfport Midstream Holdings, LLC ("Midstream Holdings"), entered into an agreement with Rice Midstream Holdings LLC ("Rice"), a subsidiary of Rice Energy Inc., to develop natural gas gathering assets in eastern Belmont County and Monroe County, Ohio through an entity called Strike Force Midstream LLC ("Strike Force").
+In 2017, Rice was acquired by EQT Corporation ("EQT").
+The Company owns a 25% interest in Strike Force and EQT acts as operator and owns the remaining 75% interest in Strike Force.
+Construction of the gathering assets, which is ongoing, provides gathering services for wells operated by Gulfport and other operators and connectivity of existing dry gas gathering systems.
+During the years ended December 31, 2017, Gulfport paid \$53.0 million and \$11.0 million, respectively, in cash calls to Strike Force.
+For the year ended December 31, 2017, Gulfport received distributions of \$6.9 million from Strike Force.

-The Company accounted for its contribution to Strike Force at fair value under applicable codification guidance.
+The Company accounted for its initial contribution to Strike Force at fair value under applicable codification guidance.
 The Company estimated the fair market value of its investment in Strike Force as of the contribution date using the discounted cash flow method under the income approach, based on an independently prepared valuation of the contributed assets.
 The fair market value was reduced by a discount factor for the lack of marketability due to the Company's minority interest, resulting in a fair value of \$22.5 million for the Company's 25% interest.
 The fair value of the assets contributed was estimated using assumptions that represent Level 3 inputs.
 See Note 13 - Fair Value Measurements for additional discussion of the measurement inputs.
 The Company has elected to report its proportionate share of Strike Force's earnings on a one-quarter lag as permitted under FASB ASC 323.
 The loss (income) from equity method investments presented in the table above reflects any intercompany profit eliminations.